Newton Thomas Sigel

-Life and career
+Newton Thomas Sigel, ASC (born August 1955) is an American cinematographer, best known for his collaboration with director Bryan Singer.

+Early life

 Sigel was born in Detroit, Michigan, and studied painting in New York City, becoming an artist-in-residence at the Whitney Museum of American Art.

+Career

 He began his career working with experimental filmmaker Kenneth Anger as a camera operator.

-Becoming a documentary filmmaker, he shot a number of projects filming, including El Salvador: Another Vietnam, which was nominated for an Academy Award for Best Documentary Feature.
+Becoming a documentary filmmaker, he shot a number of projects, including El Salvador: Another Vietnam, which was nominated for an Academy Award for Best Documentary Feature.
 His photography caught the attention of DP Haskell Wexler, and the two spent several years developing what would become the 1985 film Latino, his first feature film as director of photography.

-Sigel worked mostly on television films and as a second unit DP throughout the 1980s before shooting the comedy film Rude Awakening.
+Sigel worked mostly on television films and as a second unit DP throughout the 1980s.
 He regularly served under Robert Richardson on films like Platoon and The Doors.

-Starting with The Usual Suspects, he has become the regular cinematographer of director Bryan Singer.
+Starting with The Usual Suspects in 1995, Sigel become the regular cinematographer of director Bryan Singer until 2018.